digital-futures-academy/airport-challenge/README-DC.md

 | **Objects** | **Properties**        | **Messages** | **Output** |
 | :---------- | :-------------------- | :----------- | :--------- |
 | Airport     | capacity @number = 10 | setCapacity  | void       |

+**Proposed test/s**

+1. Check that capacity value matches the default value supplied when a new airport object is created
+2. Check that setCapacity function changes the default capacity value

 > As an air traffic controller
 > To ensure safety